-- 10.1 The FIA will nominate the following delegates: - a) Technical delegate.
+- 10.1 The FIA will nominate the following delegates:

-and may nominate:
+- a) Technical delegate.and may nominate:

 - b) Assistant technical delegate.

 - c) Software analyst.

 - d) Representative of the President of the FIA.

-- e) An observer.
+- e) An FIA observer.

 - f) A medical delegate.

+- g) An FIA coordinator

+- h) A race director assistant

+- i) Media delegate

-- 10.2 The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Event are respected, to make any comments they judge necessary and to draw up the various reports required by the FIA concerning the Event. - 10.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.
+- 10.2 The role of the FIA delegates is to help the officials of the Event in their duties, to see within their fields of competence that all the regulations governing the Event are respected, to make any comments they judge necessary and to draw up the various reports required by the FIA concerning the Event.

+- 10.3 The technical delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.